MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-page-type-promptdialog.md

 ## Properties of the PromptDialog page type

 The `PromptDialog` page type has a number of specific properties that characterizes the dialog.
 The `PageType` property must be set to `PromptDialog`.
 The `PromptMode` property value is by default `Prompt`, which is the starting prompt mode.
 The `PromptMode` property can be changed at runtime.
 The other options are `Generate`, which will trigger generating the output of the copilot interaction, and `Content`, which will show the output of the copilot interaction.

+To find links to the properties related to the `PromptDialog` page type, see the [See also](devenv-page-type-promptdialog.md#see-also) section in this article.

 ## Areas of the PromptDialog page type